verified-network-toolchain/leapfrog/Instructions.md

 ipfilter,609bf43,2022-03-03 17:01:50,00:00:25.930000,1154928
 ```

-The output format is benchmark name, hash, timestamp, runtime in hh:mm:ss, and memory use in KB.
+The output format is benchmark name, hash, timestamp, runtime in hh:mm:ss, and
-So in this case, mpls (the overview example) took 2 minutes and 6.65 seconds while using roughly 3.3 GB memory.
+memory use in KB.
+So in this case, mpls (the overview example) took 2 minutes
+and 6.65 seconds while using roughly 3.3 GB memory.

-Verify that all of the small benchmarks succeeded and in particular, that the plotting script produces rows for sloppystrict, mpls, ethernet, selfcomparison, and ipfilter.
+Verify that all of the small benchmarks succeeded and in particular, that the
+plotting script produces rows for sloppystrict, mpls, ethernet, selfcomparison,
+and ipfilter.

 ### Large benchmarks (a long time, should be done asynchronously)
-The larger benchmarks are the Applicability benchmarks and the variable-length parsing benchmark (ipoptions3).
+The larger benchmarks are the Applicability benchmarks and the variable-length
-Warning: these benchmarks take a long time and a lot of memory.
+parsing benchmark (ipoptions3).
+WARNING: these benchmarks take a long time and
-For reference, the Edge applicability benchmark took 9 hours and 250 GB on our server.
+a lot of memory.
+For reference, the Edge applicability benchmark took 9 hours
-So we recommend using nohup to run them remotely if possible.
+and 250 GB on our server.
+So we recommend using nohup to run them remotely if
-They use the same runner script as above, but with the `--size` option set to `large`:
+possible.
+They use the same runner script as above, but with the `--size` option
+set to `large`:
 ```
 pipenv run ./runner.py --size large --log-dir /opt/reviewer/logs
 ```